hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 - It is a common practice when changing some attributes in credential to revoke the old credential and issue a new one.
 It might be useful to have an element in the `offer-credential` message to indicate a connection between a now revoked credential and the new credential being offered.
 - We might need some explicit documentation for nested `@type` fields.
 - There should be a way to ask for some payment with `offer-credential` and to send a payment (or payment receipt) in the request-credential.

+Diagrams were made in draw.io.
+To make some changes you can just upload the HTML from this repo to this site.